elehcimd/pynb/README.md

 Parameters are passed from the command line with `--param` options, whose value is formatted as `name=value`.
 Names are splitted from values at the first occurrence of `=`.
 Values are strings and might require casting to their proper type inside the notebook (E.g., int).

+The default name of the function definint the notebook is `cells`.
 A different Python function name can be specified by appending `:func_name` to the module pathname.
 E.g., `sum.py:func_name`.

 #### Exporting